jmswn89/TAL/readme.md

 To run the file:
 Driver.exe insurer.csv
+where the insurer.csv can be supplied with its absolute path.

 The program created can be improved by passing multiple CSV filenames.
 Currently, it only supports a single CSV files.
 The class architecture is not applied.
 If time permitted, I can Dependency Injection to supply some properties.